-contratenor

-Bella canunt gentes, querimur, pater optime, tempus; expediet multos, si cupis, una dies.
+contratenor Bella canunt gentes, querimur, pater optime, tempus; expediet multos, si cupis, una dies.

-Nummus et hora fluunt magnumque iter orbis agendum nec suus in toto noscitur orbe deus.
-Amen tenor i Gabriel tenor ii

 The nations sing of wars: we complain, 0 best of fathers, of our time.
 One day will dispatch many, if thou desire.
+Blue Heron Nummus et hora fluunt magnumque iter orbis agendum nec suus in toto noscitur orbe deus.
+Amen.
 Money and time are pouring away, and the great journey must be made over the earth, but nowhere in the whole world is its God known.
 Amen.

-Ecce nomen domini

-Gabriel.

-Rehold the name of the Lord
+BLUE HERON has been acclaimed by The Boston Globe as "one of the E indispensables" and hailed by Alex Ross in The New Yorker for its "expressiv tenor i ranges over a wide repertoire from plainchant to new music, with particu Gabriel.
+Gabriel. tury Franco-Flemish polyphony and early 16th-century English sacred n tenor ii vivid live performance informed by the study of original source materials Ecce nomen domini.
+Behold the name of the Lord. practices.